Robbbo-T/Ampel360XWLRGA/CPT_0003-ATA_03-Minimum_Equipment.md

 **Digital Implementation:**

 - **Software Recommendations:** Use tools like **JotForm**, **Google Forms**, or **Microsoft Forms** to create digital discrepancy reporting forms.
 - **Integration with CMMS:** Ensure that discrepancy reports are automatically fed into the **CMMS** for tracking and resolution.
 This can be done via API integrations or by using forms that are natively supported by the CMMS.
+(See [Section 6.3 Software Integration](#63-software-integration))
 - **Real-Time Notifications:** Set up real-time notifications for maintenance supervisors when a new discrepancy is reported, ensuring swift action.
 - **Data Security:** Protect discrepancy reports with encryption and access controls to maintain confidentiality and integrity.